garrandall/popular-music-data/tracks/i-m-livin--in-shame-diana-ross-the-supremes.md

 Won't you forgive me, Mom?
 For all the wrong I've done
 I know you've done your best
-Ooh, I know you've done the very best you could
+Oh, I know you've done the very best you could
 But I never understood
 Working hard down on your knees